calculix/cae/README.md

 # TODO

+- required for all arguments - move to the Keyword.
+Support inheritance.
 - Table widget: redundant comma in the end of line.
 - Text widget has to be resizable.
 - Argument with "use": link to create a new IMPLEMENTATION.